maybenomad/WMU-CS2240/A3_Shell/README.md

 ### Due: February 18th, 2014

 ## The Grade
-Your assignment will be compiled and run through an automated test suite.
-For this reason, it is IMPERATIVE that you stick to the guidelines and naming conventions.
-If you do not, your code will not interact properly with the tests and you will be injustly rewarded with a bad grade.
+As usual, your assignment will be compiled and run through an automated test suite.
+Ensure that you don't mangle the prototype of the `shell()` function.